midosvt/samp-tutorials/discord-connector.md

 Please do not share your token with anyone.

-## Bot is online
+## Start
-Now, your bot should be online.
+You can now start the server, your bot should be online.
 If you encounter any issues please let Mido know.